GDi4K/unreal-fetch/README.md

 * Open the test runner with `Windows -> Test Automation`.
 * Open the Automation tab & search for `Functional Tests`.
 * Select all those tests & run them all.

-## About Licence & Charging on the Marketplace

-We [sell this plugin](https://www.unrealengine.com/marketplace/en-US/product/fetch-a-simple-http-client) on the unreal marketplace for 4.99 USD.

-As you already know, you can get this plugin for FREE via this repository.
-Since the plugin is under the MIT license, you can even use this plugin for any purpose without paying.

-If you get this plugin via the marketplace, you will get the pre-compiled version & you can get updates instantly.
-But if you get it from this repository, you need to compile it locally and manually check for updates.

-We do this to cover the development cost (we hope to 😁) while allowing everyone to use this plugin even if they couldn't afford to pay.

 ## Bugs, Questions & Features